Eidolon123/Notes/Cryptography.md

 ### Kerckhoff's principle

-Kerckhoff's principle is that the Key (K) is secret while the algorithm is public.
+Kerckhoff's principle is that the Key $K$ is secret while the algorithm is public.

 ### Encipher/Encrypt $E$